Diamond Light Performance Certification

 The quantified light return is graded on a scale of Excellent, Very Good, Good, Fair and Poor.

-Fire describes the captivating, colourful sparkle that diamonds are known and loved for.
-It is the result of white light traveling through a diamond and being dispersed into a rainbow of spectral colours by its facets.
-These flashes of colour contribute to a diamond’s overall sparkle and are easiest to see as it moves.
+Fire describes the captivating, colorful sparkle that diamonds are known and loved for.
+It is the result of white light traveling through a diamond and being dispersed into a rainbow of spectral colors by its facets.
+These flashes of color contribute to a diamond’s overall sparkle and are easiest to see as it moves.

 Because of this, your GCAL diamond certificate verification page includes a video that showcases its fire.
-Each video is composed of 200 frames that are processed to analyse the quantity and size of coloured light return as your diamond is tipped and turned.
+Each video is composed of 200 frames that are processed to analyze the quantity and size of colored light return as your diamond is tipped and turned.
 A GemEx certificate will show multiple images at different angles illustrating the diamond’s fire.